-If you have any questions about fish or fish habitat in the GRCA watersheds or you are interested in participating in any fisheries management programs, please contact Brian Morrison, GRCA Fisheries Biologist ~ email@example.com
+If you have any questions about fish or fish habitat in the GRCA watersheds or you are interested in participating in any fisheries management programs, please contact the GRCA ~ firstname.lastname@example.org

 The GRCA works together with the Municipality of Port Hope and the Ministry of Natural Resources and Forestry to educate anglers on important fishing regulations, prevent poaching on the Ganaraska River, and provide knowledge for a fun and enjoyable recreational activity.
 Looking to do some fishing in the Ganaraska River?
 Please review the fishing seasons before planning your trip.

 Effective January 1, 2015 there are new catch and possession regulations for Brook Trout in MNRF Zone 17.
 The catch and possession limit is now 2 fish for a Sport Fishing Licence and 1 for a Conservation Fishing Licence (Down from 5 and 2).